LeaveTheCapital/midi-accompaniment-generator/README.md

 Midi Ox - route Port1 to MS Wavetable Synth so that you can hear both of them.
 Open another software synth e.g. OB-Xd and route Port 2 to that.

-d and dsharp over and over
-then e
-caused empty array at guessNoteNumber